mmul-it/training/Kubernetes-Operators/Kubernetes-Operators-SDK-Create.md

 # Lab | Create an Ansible Operator

+In this lab you will create a working Ansible based operator that will enable a specific Custom Resource to automate application deployments.

 ## Operator's initialization

 Initialize the operator's main directory by using the `operator-sdk init`